vector-y/cecs419-notes/chapter1.md

 3. Inputs and outputs are restricted to natural numbers

-   > not a significant restriction, since operations involving other kinds of objects can be coded as operations on natural numbers
+   > Not a significant restriction, since operations involving other kinds of objects can be coded as operations on natural numbers

 4. Has an infinite number of registers labelled R1, R2, R3, ... each of which at any moment contains a natural number